-11. Massage your carotid artery.
+- Massage your carotid artery gently.
 You have a carotid artery on both sides of your neck.
 It’s what you feel when you check your pulse by touching your neck.
 Lie down, turn your head to the left, and massage the artery on the right side in a circular motion for 5 to 10 seconds.

 Eating certain things or changing the way you drink may also help to stimulate your vagus or phrenic nerves.

-19. Eat some sugar.
-Put a pinch of granulated sugar on your tongue and let it sit there for 5 to 10 seconds, then swallow.
+- Eat some sugar.
+Put a pinch of granulated sugar on your tongue and let it sit for 5 to 10 seconds, then swallow.

-20. Suck on a lemon.
-Some people add a bit of salt to their lemon slice.
-Rinse out your mouth with water to protect your teeth from the citric acid.
+- Suck on a lemon.
+Some people add a bit of salt to a lemon slice.
+Rinse your mouth with water to protect your teeth from citric acid.

-Most cases of the hiccups go away within a few minutes or hours.
-If you regularly get hiccups or have hiccups that last for more than two days, talk with your doctor.
+Most cases of hiccups go away within a few minutes or hours.
+If you regularly get hiccups or have hiccups that last for more than 2 days, talk with your doctor.
 Your hiccups could be a sign of an underlying condition, such as:

 In addition, some cases of hiccups are more stubborn than others.
 When this happens, your doctor might prescribe medication to help them stop.
 Common medications for chronic hiccups include: